iamchrismiller/rediska-key-distributor/README.md

-## Rediska Key Distributor
+# Rediska Key Distributor

   Port of PHP Rediska Key Distributor to Javascript

-# Description
+## Description

   Using Rediska's Default Hashing Algorithm has restricted our use to PHP only.
   We need to be able to Connect to the right instance of Redis Via Node using the same algorithm.

-# Usage
+## Usage

 Used With Node Redis Cluster

 ```
+ npm install rediska-key-distributor

  this.keyDistributor = new KeyDistributor({
   servers : [
     host : '127.0.0.1',